lmrshare/lmrshare.github.io/_posts/2018-08-11-Effective-CPP.md

 ___Item 10:___ Have assignment operators return a reference to *this .

->* To realize the chain of assignments. this is only a convention.
+>* To implement that the assignment is right-associative, you should returns a reference to its left-hand argument.(p52)

 ___Item 11:___ Handle assignment to self in operator= .